|

 The world discovered Bossa Nova in 1963 with the huge success

-simultaneously inspiring American Jazz and popular music with
+American Jazz and popular music were both inspired with this "new

-of the sultry romance and mesmerizing rhythm of Bossa Nova.
-Perley
+romance and mesmerizing rhythm of Bossa Nova.
+Perley effectively

-effectively draws the audience in with a fascinating narration
+draws the audience in with fascinating narration and both English

 "From